 April is a special month, marked by the most prized gem of all: the diamond.

-The diamond is legendary for its toughness, and, in fact, is 58 times harder than anything else found in nature, which is why it can only be cut with another diamond.
-If cut and polished with skill, the diamond has the best luster of any gemstone.
+The diamond is legendary for its hardness, it is 58 times harder than anything else found in nature!
+This is why it can only be cut with another diamond.
+If cut and polished with skill, diamonds have the ability to shine very brightly with fire and brilliance.

 Diamonds can come in a variety of colors, from yellow, pink, and red to blue and green, and generally those with the richest color are highest in value.

 Some historians estimate that diamonds began to be traded as early as 4 BC.
 Diamonds first became popular in India, when the Moghuls and Imperial Colony were able to mine them easily from deposits along major rivers.
 Some ancient cultures believed diamonds were the physical incarnation of lightning, and this association may be the root of the belief in the healing powers of the gemstone.
-Diamonds were thought to cure brain disease, draw toxins out of the blood, and ease pituitary gland disorders.
-In whatever culture it became popular, the gem has almost always been a symbol for eternal love, leading to its use in engagement rings.
+Diamonds were thought to cure brain disease and draw toxins out of the blood.
+In many cultures the gem has been a symbol for eternal love, leading to its use in engagement rings.

-One of the most famous diamonds is the 140.50 Carat Regent, said to be the most beautiful diamond in the world for its exceptional cut and unmatched limpidity.
+One of the most famous diamonds is the 140.50 Carat Regent, said to be the most beautiful diamond in the world for its exceptional cut and shine.
 Thomas Pitt, the Governor of Madras, acquired the uncut gem in India in 1698 and sent it to England to be cut.
 The Regent purchased the diamond from Pitt for the French Crown, and it was first set in the band of Louis XV’s silver gilt crown at his coronation in 1722.
-It was then worn on Louis XVI’s crown in 1775, and in 1801 was set in the hilt of the First Consul’s sword, then on the Emperor’s sword in 1812.
-In 1825, it was set in the crown for the coronation of Charles X, and then was used to ornament the diadem of Empress Eugenie.
+It was then worn on Louis XVI’s crown in 1775; set in the hilt of the First Consul’s sword in 1801; set on the Emperor’s sword in 1812; set in the crown for the coronation of Charles X in 1825; then was used to ornament the diadem of Empress Eugenie.
 It is now on display at the Louvre in Paris.